imapex/CHROnIC_Bus/README.md

     * pip installation requirements

 **Application Files**
+* app_install.sh
+    * This is used to install the application to a MANTL/Marathon environment
+* app_uninstall.sh
+    * This is used to uninstall the application from a MANTL/Marathon environment
+* chronic_bus.json
+    * Configuration file used for the MANTL/Marathon installation
 * app.py
     * This kicks off the application.
 This application listens and is delivered strictly as an API.
 * test.py